jeffreyperdue/ase-456-individual-project/README.md

 ## 9) Success Criteria
 - Sprint 1: One owner can create a pet, add a care plan, get reminders, share QR profile.
 - Sprint 2: **Two linked accounts can see and complete the same care plan in real time.**
-- Long-term: Agencies, trainers, and vets adopt PetLink as a trusted handoff and coordination tool.
+- Long-term: Agencies, trainers, and vets adopt Petfolio as a trusted handoff and coordination tool.

 ---